 - To develop affective communication skills of the student.

-- To help the student have an understanding and acceptance of himself as a unique individual and to encourage the fullest development of his capabilities.
+- To help the student have an understanding and acceptance of themselves as a unique individual and to encourage the fullest development of their capabilities.

 - To develop good and proper attitudes toward the family.